quanterall/HaskellMaterials/basics/extras/optics.md

 2. Make `_name` a `Name` type that holds the first name and last name of the user.
 Define lenses for this new type as well.

+3. Create a `fullName` lens that gets and sets the full name of the user.

 #### Operators

 In order to get or set values in a structure, we'll have to employ a few different operators.
 These